The Jordan Ashley Study Centre

 Mr Gareth Jones, Deputy Head of Sixth Form at the Marches School, added: “It has been wonderful to name the Study Centre after Jordan, who was an incredibly bright, smart and personable student.
 He will live long in the memory of everyone here and we hope that the Jordan Ashley Study Centre will inspire our current and future students into excelling, no matter what challenges life will throw at them.”

-Posted by marchesadmin on 16th July 2018, under Uncategorized
+Posted by marchesadmin on 16th July 2018, under Marches

 Previous Post: Student Abbie set for 12 hours of Workouts